HttpResponse Tcl Reference Documentation

 GetBodyJarr

-set status [CkHttpResponse_GetBodyJarr $jarr]
+set status [CkHttpResponse_GetBodyJarr $this $jarr]

 Loads the JSON array response body into a JsonArray This method should only be called when it is known that the response body contains a JSON array (beginning with a square bracket '[' and ending with a square bracket ']')